All Of The Best New Indie Music From This Week

 Indie music has grown to include so much.
 It’s not just music that is released on independent labels, but speaks to an aesthetic that deviates from the norm and follows its own weirdo heart.
 It can come in the form of rock music, of pop, or of folk.
 In a sense, it says as much about the people that are drawn to it as it does about the people that make it.

 Every week, Uproxx is rounding up the very best of the indie releases from the past seven days.
-This installment includes new singles from beloved artists like Gorillaz and Lykke Li, big albums from the likes of Father John Misty and Natalie Prass, and a new Wild Pink song that is one of our favorites of the year.
+This installment includes new singles from beloved artists like Gorillaz and Interpol, big albums from the likes of Lykke Li and Snail Mail, and a surprise album from M. Ward that no one saw coming.
 It was a very good week.

 Join The Discussion: Log In With